ParaCook: On Time-Efficient Planning for Multi-Agent Systems: Analysis

 \textbf{SOTA LLMs have strong inherent potential in reasoning for \paraplan{}.} For instance, GPT-5, Gemini-2.5-Pro, and Claude-Opus all achieved perfect SR scores, with nOCT scores of 1.0174, 1.0161, and 1.0721 respectively, indicating their schedules were on average only 1-7\% slower than the theoretical optimum.
 This demonstrates a strong inherent capability for reasoning about complex temporal dependencies and optimizing for parallelism when not constrained by environmental interaction.

-\textbf{The capability hierarchy observed in the ParaCook environment largely persists in this abstract setting.} Qwen3-Max-Preview’s SR fell to 79\%, and its successfully generated plans were, on average, nearly 11\% less efficient than the optimal solution (nOCT of 1.1190).
+\textbf{The capability hierarchy observed in the ParaCook largely persists in the abstract task.} For example, Qwen3-Max-Preview’s performance is consistently inferior, whose SR falls to 79\% and nOCT shows nearly 13\% less efficient on average.
 This suggests that the performance differences among LLMs are at least partially rooted in their fundamental optimization and reasoning abilities, not solely in their capacity to handle the specific rules of the embodied environment.

 Crucially, the contrast between near-optimal performance on abstract tasks and the inefficiency in real ParaCook highlights the need for structured approaches as a bridge, such as hierarchical planning frameworks that separate high-level scheduling from detailed action execution.
+However, while abstract schedules provide optimal solutions, extending such methods to embodied ParaCook tasks is non-trivial, as the intricate spatial-temporal constraints make a complete symbolic abstraction of the environment extremely difficult, see Appendix \ref{sec:or_discussion} for a detailed discussion.